nkarapatsias/IEEE-754-Single-Precision-Floating-Point-Adder/README.md

 2. Ensure all files in the `Modules/` and `Reference model/` directories are added to the project.
 3. Compile all files (*Compile -> Compile All*).
-4. Execute the following command in the Questa transcript to launch the testbench with full visibility for the assertions:
+4. Execute the following command in the Questa transcript to launch the testbench with full visibility for the assertions: vsim -gui -l msim_transcript work.tb_adder
+5. Run the simulation (run -all).
+The transcript will output the pass/fail coverage of the SVAs, followed by the final statistics block for Corner and Random cases.

+## 📊 Verification Statistics

+Randomized Math Operations: 4982 / 5000 (99.64% Success)

+Note: The remaining 0.36% consists exclusively of mathematically expected 1-ULP differences caused by the optimization from an infinite-precision model to a finite DSP hardware shifter.

+Corner Case Handling: Verified mathematically impossible combinations (e.g., +Inf + -Inf -> NaN) overriding the default reference model based on Compliance-0 optimizations.

+## ⚙️ Development Stack

+Hardware Description Language: SystemVerilog (IEEE 1800-2012)

+Synthesis: Intel Quartus Prime

+Simulation & SVA: Questa Intel Starter FPGA Edition